 There are a few ways you can reduce the chance of a dental emergency.
 Good oral hygiene and regular dental checkups are a must, of course, but you can also protect yourself from dental accidents by wearing a mouthguard while playing sports (or at night if you grind your teeth).
 You should also drop bad oral habits like using tobacco or chewing on ice.
+To get a better idea of what you can do to minimize your risk and keep your smile looking and feeling healthy year after year, read below.

 An emergency dentist in Lake Zurich is a person’s go-to ally in the battle against decay, infection, and damage.
 They’re also prepared to equip patients with the tips and techniques necessary to avoid further damage to their smiles and overall health.
 This is why we’ve pulled together questions asked by our patients.
 If after reviewing these dental emergency FAQs patients still have concerns, we invite everyone to contact our office.
 Our team will be happy to help.